 If you have signed up to the program but would like to remove your name from our list, unsubscribe here.

 What is citizen science?

 Citizen science involves volunteers from the community being part of scientific projects.
 This involvement can include the co-design of projects, data collection and the interpretation of data.

 Citizen science creates a two-way working relationship between EPA and the Victorian community and promotes a shared understanding of important environmental issues.
-This understanding is achieved by empowering citizens to be involved in scientific projects that were traditionally limited to trained scientists.
+Through citizen science, community members are empowered to be involved in scientific projects traditionally limited to trained scientists.